-A program of Virginia Humanities, the Virginia Festival of the Book brings together writers and readers to promote and celebrate books, reading, literacy, and literary culture over five days in Charlottesville and Albemarle County every March.
+A program of Virginia Humanities, the Virginia Festival of the Book brings together writers and readers to promote and celebrate books, reading, literacy, and literary culture every March.

-We spend the other 360 days of the year planning the Festival, selecting speakers through active recruitment as well as open submissions (June 1-October 1, annually) and working with community partners to plan programs that speak to the interests and needs of Virginians.
+We spend the rest of the year planning the Festival, selecting speakers through active recruitment as well as open submissions (June 1-October 1, annually) and working with community partners to plan programs that speak to the interests and needs of Virginians.

-We offer in-person programming each March as well as virtual programming throughout the year, providing book lovers a variety of ways to learn about the world, find inspiration in work from today’s best writers and illustrators, and discover new ways of understanding ourselves and others.
-We also coordinate in-school visits by Festival speakers to public and private preK-12 schools in the Charlottesville area, reaching thousands of local students.
+We offer Festival programming each March as well as Shelf Life virtual programming throughout the year, providing book lovers a variety of ways to learn about the world, find inspiration in work from today’s best writers and illustrators, and discover new ways of understanding ourselves and others.
+We also coordinate school visits by Festival speakers to public and private preK-12 schools in the Charlottesville area, reaching thousands of local students.

 With a longstanding focus on accessibility and diversity, Festival programming engages attendees with new books, on a variety of topics and across genres, that are timely and necessary, and which we hope will prompt discourse and connection between people.

 Every March, the Virginia Festival of the Book presents five days of in-person programming featuring hundreds of speakers discussing their new books, in addition to year-round virtual events in our Shelf Life series.